 The Pension Act signed on 1 July 2014 provides that employers with at least 15 employees are required to participate in a contributory pension scheme for their employees.
 The minimum contribution under the Act is 18% of monthly emolument (with a minimum contribution of 10% by the employer and 8% by the employee).
 If the employer decides to bear all the contribution, the minimum contribution is 20% of monthly emolument.
 Mandatory and/or voluntary contributions by the employers and employees to schemes approved by the Pension Act are deductible for tax purposes.

 The Act also requires every employer to take out life insurance coverage for its employees.

 National Housing Fund (NHF) contributions

-NHF contributions are applicable to Nigerian employees earning a minimum of NGN 3,000 per annum (national minimum wage and above).
-The employer is required to deduct 2.5% of basic salary from employees earning more than NGN 3,000 per annum and remit it to the Federal Mortgage Bank of Nigeria within one month of deduction.
+NHF contributions are applicable to Nigerian employees earning a minimum of NGN 30,000 per annum (national minimum wage and above).
+The employer is required to deduct 2.5% of the monthly income from employees and remit it to the Federal Mortgage Bank of Nigeria within one month of deduction.
 Private sector employees are now excluded from compulsory compliance with this obligation and may hence forth contribute the requisite 2.5% of their monthly income to the NHF voluntarily.

 Capital gains tax (CGT)

 Gains accruing to a chargeable person (individual or company) on the disposal of chargeable assets shall be subject to tax under the Capital Gains Tax Act at the rate of 10%.
 There is no distinction between long-term and short-term gains and no inflation adjustment to cost for CGT purposes.